Franz Koenigs: Standstill Agreements

 In 1931, the German crisis effected Rhodius Koenigs, through its partnership with Delbrück Schickler and Delbrück von der Heydt, in such that the DANAT (Darmstädter National Bank) went concourse.
-The Germans announced the "Stillhalte abkommen" the Standstill agreements, which was followed by the English moratorium.
-Germany was no longer able nor willing to further pay the reparation payments of the Clemenceau agreement.
+The Germans announced the "Stillhalteabkommen" the Standstill agreements, which was followed by the English moratorium.
+Germany was no longer able nor willing to further pay the reparation payments of the Georges Clemenceau agreement.
 On 20 June 1931 President Hoover put a one-year moratorium on payments of World War I. The Delbrück Banks through Rhodius Koenigs had outstanding orders in Britain, which were regarded as reparation payments of World War I. Those outstanding orders could no longer be paid for in Britain nor could the goods be delivered to Germany, which blocked Rhodius Koenigs trading.
 To circumvent Rhodius Koenigs liquidity, Franz Koenigs enlarged Rhodius Koenigs Banks Capital.
 Lisser & Rosenkranz, Tillmann and Altmann, Jewish owned Banks from Hamburg, opted to participate in Rhodius Koenigs capital expansion.

 The Capital restrictions was the underlying reason why the Jewish Banks participation was not in shares but a loan of liquid assets.
 The loan thus served two purposes, it allowed the German Jewish investors to circumvent the restrictions on financial investments outside Germany and it provided Rhodius Koenigs with liquidity.
 To ensure the liquid assets provided by the Jewish Banks, Franz Koenigs used his collection as security.

 In 1937, Franz and Anna Koenigs, lost their eldest son, Ernst Magnus Koenigs(31-5-1916 Berlin, 1937 in Spain) in the Spanish Civil War fighting Franco.
 While studying in England, Ernst was recruited by the P.O.U.M.
 Militia.
 He was only 20 years of age and in order to register he needed to falsify his identity.
 He took on the name Erwin Krause.
 It has been acknowledged though without any concrete proof, that Ernst was shot while flying over Barcelona.

 Actively fighting Franco was the same as fighting the Nazi-regime and considered high treason.
-Therefore, Ernst death had to remain a secret.
-Franz Koenigs in reaction to his sons loss, trying to save what was left of his family, applied for Dutch citizenship.
+Therefore, Ernst's death had to remain a secret.
+Franz Koenigs, in reaction to his son's loss, trying to save what was left of his family, applied for Dutch citizenship.
 Two years later on 9 February 1939, Dutch citizenship was granted.
 At that time, with the staggering number of Jews fleeing Poland, Austria, Czechoslovakia, Sudetenland, Bohemia, Moravia and Germany it was hard to obtain Dutch citizenship For Franz Koenigs and his family to obtain the much desired Dutch passports, his loan of the Collection F. Koenigs to Museum Boijmans was brought forward as an important contribution to Dutch Cultural Society.
 Franz Koenigs by obtaining Dutch citizenship thus took a next step in saving his family and his art-collections from the Nazi-regime, in particularly from Hitler who at that time was the world's foremost art buyer.